bharathr98/cardy/README.md

 On a 64 core machine, this code is snappy enough to produce 5.4 billion single-dimensional samples per hour! [^1]

-## Instructions to run on Baobab cluster at UniGE
+## Instructions to run on a cluster

 The first step is to set the simulation parameters.
 Currently this is handled inside the `main.cpp` file by changing the values of `thisSimulation`.